 Study of ideology leads to semiotic interdisciplinary relationships with philosophy and various social sciences.
 As a science, ideology relates to modern semiotics because of its early history.
 At present, semiotic analysis of ideology is a topic repeatedly discussed in semiotic theoretical and semiotic of texts, especially in semiotic studies critically on various types of texts.

-A new concept of ideology by Stuart Hall (in Van Dijk, 1998: 9), by Ideologi I mean the mental frameworks- the languages, the concepts, categories imagery of thought, and the system of representation - wich different classes and social groups deploy in order to make sense of, figure out and render intelligible the way society works.
+Further, a new concept of ideology by Stuart Hall (in Van Dijk, 1998: 9), by Ideologi I mean the mental frameworks- the languages, the concepts, categories imagery of thought, and the system of representation - wich different classes and social groups deploy in order to make sense of, figure out and render intelligible the way society works.

 The definition explains that ideology is not limited to making sense to society, but also to functioning to regulate social practices.
 This refers to the role of ideology in the stabilization of certain forms of power and domination.
-Concerned with new concepts and ideas, ideology serves as an encounter between social structure and social cognition.
+Concerned with new concepts and ideas, ideology serves as an encounter between social structure and social condition.
 In this sense, ideology can be briefly defined as the basis of social representation shared by members of the group.
-This means that ideology allows people, as members of a group, to organize many social beliefs about what is going on, good or bad, right or wrong, for them to act accordingly.
+This means that ideology social beliefs about what is going on, good or bad, right or wrong, for them to act accordingly.